 Types of hackers

 Also called ethical hackers, they are the good guys.
-They have the immense knowledge to hack into a lot of computer infrastructures and make them do wonders that favour them, but instead, they choose to follow the law of the land.
+They have the immense knowledge to hack into many computer infrastructures and make them do wonders that favour them, but instead, they choose to follow the law of the land.
 Therefore their actions are within the dictates of the law.

 They are the bad guys.
-They can make an aeroplane fall on you, or they can blow up that nuclear plant of your country, if and when they decide to do so.
+They can make an aeroplane fall on you, or they can blow up that nuclear plant of your country if and when they decide to do so.

-Grey hat hackers.
-Come day, they are the white hats, the peace loving; come night, they are helping you spend your money without permission.
+Come day, and they are the white hats, the peace-loving; come night, they are helping you spend your money without permission.

-A hacktivist is a new type of hacker who uses his skills of penetrating a computer system or computer network driven by a social, political, humanitarian, or religious agenda.
+They are the new type of hackers who use their skills to penetrate a computer system or network driven by a social, political, humanitarian, or religious agenda.

-The long journey begins
+The long journey begins.